wrf/pdbcolor/sca/README.md

 * coloring the same divergence plot with eigenvectors 2 and 4, as done in the original work, generating the figure `.D_bin_colored.pdf`.
 * printing a table of eigenvectors, as `.vec_by_site.tab`

 A similar approach is used by [Hopf et al 2012](https://doi.org/10.1016/j.cell.2012.04.012), whereby the find similar sectors in the heatmap.
-However, they interpret these differently, suggesting that these sectors may more generally involve other structural configurations, like dimerization interfaces or alternate conformations (e.g. open vs. closed).
+However, they interpret these sectors differently, suggesting that the correlations may more generally involve other structural configurations, like dimerization interfaces or alternate conformations (e.g. open vs. closed).

+Below is a test example using [firefly luciferase 5DV9](https://www.rcsb.org/structure/5dv9).
+The "blue" sector is apparent, containing active site, but the corrections of most of the sites are weak, as is the case for "green" and "red".
+This could be due to several factors, firstly being the size of the protein, >500AAs vs <200 for those in [Halabi, Rivoire et al 2009](http://dx.doi.org/10.1016/j.cell.2009.07.038).
+One [study of *de novo* structure prediction from covarying residues in multiple sequence alignments](https://doi.org/10.1073/pnas.1314045110) had given a guideline that the number of sequences should be five-fold more than the length, meaning 2500 sequences in this case.
+As only 800 were used, this may not be sufficient to determine covariation.

 ![5dv9_w_sectors.png](https://github.com/wrf/pdbcolor/blob/master/sca/5dv9_w_sectors.png)